 In this form, the sliding window should consist of at least two pixels to solve for the two parameters.
 In order to accommodate the differing spatial resolutions, M and C must be found at the reference spatial resolution, resampled to the aerial spatial resolution, and then used to estimate surface reflectance at this resolution by inverting the relationship of Equation (5).
 The choice of the sliding window size involves a trade-off between the accuracy and effective spatial resolution of the estimated radiometric correction parameters, M and C. In essence, it is the typical parameter estimation trade-off between bias and variance or under- and over-fitting (Webb 2002).
 Larger sliding windows will be less susceptible to over-fitting on noisy data, while smaller sliding windows will provide higher spatial resolution correction parameters.
-The choice of sliding window size for the case study is discussed in Section 2.5, and the effect of varying the sliding window size is investigated in Section 3.4.
+The choice of sliding window size for the case study is discussed in Sections 2.5 and 3.4, and the effect of varying the sliding window size is investigated in Section 3.4.

 The reference image will typically be at a substantially lower spatial resolution than the aerial imagery.
 BRDF corrected surface reflectance products, such as those produced from MODIS and Multi-angle Imaging SpectroRadiometer (MISR), have resolutions of the order of 500 m while aerial images usually have resolutions of 2 m or higher.
 This large resolution discrepancy affects the accuracy of the results.
 While the Equation (5) model applies to an aerial pixel, M and C are estimated at the reference resolution before resampling them to the aerial resolution.
 The reference resolution is only sufficient to capture gradual changes in BRDF and atmospheric conditions.
 Real BRDF can vary significantly over short distances where land cover is heterogeneous.
 This type of small scale BRDF variation is not captured at the resolution of the reference image and cannot be corrected for by the method.
 The theoretical formulation of Section 2.1 is intended to lend support to the use of the local linear model.
 It is acknowledged that the model involves a number of approximations and simplifications.
 These include ignoring adjacency effects and BRDF coupling with atmospheric effects (Vermote et al. 2006).
 We regard these approximations as necessary limitations of the method.
 Related methods make similar assumptions about BRDF homogeneity, often assuming a per-image BRDF model (Collings et al. 2011; Chandelier and Martinoty 2009; López et al. 2011) and also using simplified local linear models for approximating radiative transfer (Chandelier and Martinoty 2009; Collings et al. 2011; S. Gehrke and Beshah 2016).